“Empathy is seeing with the eyes of another, listening with the ears of another and feeling with the heart of another.”

 What Is Emotional Empathy?

 Emotional empathy is the ability to feel what another person is feeling and to walk in their shoes figuratively.
 Some folks can do this naturally and are often described as an empath or highly sensitive person (HSP).

-An empath is a person that experiences the emotions of others sometimes to an extreme and struggles to intellectualize their feelings.
-Similarly, a highly sensitive person (HSP) is someone that feels too much too intensely.
-Their nervous system processes information over and over again that may lead to them being overstimulated by their environment.
+An empath is a person who experiences the emotions of others sometimes to an extreme and struggles to intellectualize their feelings.
+Similarly, a highly sensitive person (HSP) is someone who feels too much too intensely.
+Their nervous system processes information over and over again which may lead to them being overstimulated by their environment.
 Empaths and HSPs can also absorb the emotions of people who aren’t expressing them.
 In fact, 15-20% of people are considered empaths or HSPs.

 The extent to which someone naturally experiences Emotional Empathy may lie in their mirror neurons.
 According to the American Psychological Association, mirror neurons are “a type of brain cell that responds equally when we perform an action, and when we witness someone else perform the same action.”
 Neuroscientist Giacomo Rizzolatti, MD, who first identified mirror neurons by researching monkeys, says that these neurons could help explain how we learn from mimicking others and why we can instinctively feel other people's emotions.